asmithorn/asmithorn.github.io/README.md

-# Personal website
+# asmithorn.github.io
-This is my personal portfolio website.
+This is my personal portfolio website (in development).